ortus-docs/coldbox-docs/recipes/index.md

 # Recepies

-A collection of useful recipes, you can also check out our [Recipes Viewer](http://wiki.coldbox.org/space/Recipes.cfm)
+A collection of useful recipes for the ColdBox Framework.